M. Leaym-Fernandez

 Artist, researcher, & educator —originally BASED in the lakeside country north of Detroit but now in the south coast region of Massachusetts

-Dr. Melissa Leaym-Fernandez is an artist, scholar, and researcher.
-Primarily a painter her works are a collaborative collection of media and making as she explores identity, roles held by women, and various processes of artmaking.
-Her artwork and education are powerful tools as an art educator, bringing real world experiences into all sorts of learning spaces.
-She understands the power of the arts and creativity regarding cognitive development, art education as a process to overcome and manage childhood trauma in adulthood, and how multi-media influences halt and/or transform neurodiversity and creative development.
-She is available for public speaking, professional development workshops, and community art projects working towards social change.
+Her artwork and lived experiences are powerful tools as an art educator, bringing real world examples into all sorts of learning spaces.
+She understands the power of the arts and creativity regarding cognitive development, how art education as processes to overcome and manage childhood trauma in adulthood, and how multi-media influences halt and/or transform neurodiversity and creative development.

 Education

 As a first generation college student, and with a high school GPA of 1.97, Dr. Leaym-Fernandez has a rich education.
 Attending Mott Community College (in Flint, MI) she learned the ins and outs of how higher education works alone.
 Later transferring to the University of Michigan in Flint she completed her first degree, a BFA in Painting.
 Three years later she completed a second degree, a bachelor of science in art education with her state teaching certificate.
 She later completed a Master’s in art education and another Master’s in arts administration a decade or so later.
-In 2022 she completed her PhD in art education and women’s, gender, and sexuality studies and is capable of bringing her vast knowledges and experiences to any organization.
+In 2022 she completed her PhD in art education and women’s, gender, and sexuality studies.

 Artworks